 Over-rated over-the-water: To say we were excited to be staying at Punta Caracol Acqua Lodge would be an understatement.
 This long-standing place is basically the poster child for over-the-water bungalows and classic Caribbean island accommodation in Panama and photos of the place are used in many tourism promotional materials.

 Pulling up to Punta Caracol Acqua Lodge, after a 10 minute boat ride from a private dock on Isla Colon, was dramatic.The whole thing is built over the water a short distance from a mangrove-covered shoreline.
 We disembarked and got settled into our over-the-water bungalow, one of nine at the lodge.

-All are two-storey affairs built out of wood with thatch roofs and powered by the sun.
+All are two-story affairs built out of wood with thatch roofs and powered by the sun.
 They’re romantic in a rustic, castaway kind of way.
 Conch shells are used instead of door handles.
-Your back deck has loungers, hammocks and a ladder directly into the clear Caribbean below you.
-It’s certainly not basic, but the only truly luxurious thing is privacy, views and lack of WiFi/TV.
+Your back deck has loungers, hammocks, and a ladder directly into the clear Caribbean below you.
+It’s certainly not basic, but the only truly luxurious thing is privacy, views, and lack of Wi-Fi and TV.

 Snorkel gear (including fins) is provided and you can jump in for a snorkel right off your deck.
 We saw parrot fish, pipefish, starfish and even some coral without ever venturing too far away from the lodge and that was pretty awesome as was kayaking through nearby mangroves.

 However, our food at Punta Caracol was mediocre at best and some dishes, like rubber-tough squid, were downright terrible.
 The service was even worse.
 Staff members spent more time on their phones than doing anything constructive or helpful.
 Morning coffee was repeatedly delivered to the bungalow without the benefit of cups.